-Top 10 Books Every .NET Developer Should Own
+Top 10 Programming Books Every .NET Developer Should Own

-Have you ever had a reference book that you HAD to keep near you?
+Have you ever had a programming book that you had to keep near you?
 This list of must-have books are required reading and should always be within your reach.

 Everyone at one time or another reached for that specific book to find out how that one design pattern works or just needed it as a refresher on how to do that one routine better.

 When you grow in your career, you start to notice that tutorial books don't line your bookshelf anymore.
 Nor do you own "how to code in ASP.NET in 5 minutes."
 Coding becomes easier.
 As I've said before, a language is a language is a language.

 These programming books are a testament to the author's experience.
 It just goes to show you that these books I list below are exceptional in every way and have stood the test of time in the lines of development and design.

 My post about What Books are Within Your Reach? was dated in 2010 and you know what?

 To this day, a majority of those books are still within my reach and quite valuable.
 They never accumulate dust.